UltraEngine/Documentation/CPP/EntityComponentSystem.md

 actor->SetHealth(99);
 ```

-You copy an actor, and its state will be copied to the new actor:
+You copy an actor.
+The entity will be instantiated and all components will be copied to the new actor, with their current properties intact:

 ```c++
 auto actor2 = actor->Copy();